panditp1/ASE285-individual-password-app/doc/user-manual.md

-##  Final Markdown Text for `user-manual.md`

 # User Manual

 ## Overview

-This app reads a file with `email:password` pairs, encrypts the passwords, stores them in a MongoDB database, and checks login attempts for validity.
+This app reads a list of email and password pairs, hashes the passwords (so we’re not storing them as plain text), saves them in a MongoDB database, and lets you check if someone’s login info is right or not.

 ---

 ## Setup Instructions

-### 1. Clone the Repository
+### 1. Clone the repo

 ```bash
 git clone https://github.com/panditp1/ASE285-individual-password-app
 cd ASE285-individual-password-app
 ```

-### 2. Install Dependencies
+### 2. Install what you need

 ```bash
 npm install
 ```

-### 3. Prepare Input File
+### 3. Add your input file

-Make sure you have a `password.txt` file in the root of the project directory, formatted like this:
+Make sure there is a file called `password.txt` inside the `data/` folder and it looks like this:

 ```
 someone@example.com:password123